TylerDavidchuk97/hockey_final_project/README.md

 ⦁This project would take user input and would display the results as required for the deployment portion specified by the project guidelines.

-⦁time permiting this would likely use django framework for deployment if not postman would likely be used
+⦁time permiting this would likely use django framework for deployment if not Flask would likely be used